Make grids (lists) editable using the Editable Grid custom control

 Applies to PowerApps and Dynamics 365 (online), version 9.x

-In previous releases of Dynamics CRM, users couldn’t enter data directly in grids (sometimes called lists) or subgrids on forms.
+In previous releases of Dynamics 365 Customer Engagement, users couldn’t enter data directly in grids (sometimes called lists) or subgrids on forms.
 They had to select the record in the grid to open a form, edit the data, and then save, which required multiple steps.
 With editable grids, users can do rich in-line editing directly from grids and sub-grids whether they’re using a web app, tablet, or phone.

 When editable grids are enabled through the Editable Grids custom control, users can edit most types of fields, including basic Lookup fields and option sets.